hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 To create any other kernel, first create a  :ref:`Python <create_python_conda_env>` or :ref:`R <create_r_conda_env>` conda environment.
 The second step consists out of effectively creating the kernel in your ``$VSC_HOME/.local`` folder, as Jupyter will look for kernels in this location.
-The following commands should be excecuted from a shell (e.g. using `Login Server Shell Access'), and only need to be done once for the set-up of each new kernel.
+The following commands should be excecuted from a shell (e.g. using 'Login Server Shell Access'), and only need to be done once for the set-up of each new kernel.
 If you already have an existing Python kernel, but your JupyterLab session freeses/craches when choosing your old kernel, you also need to repeat the following steps only once.